Cost optimisation possibilities in shared mobility for corporates

 As a fall out of cost reduction initiatives of IT / ITES companies, employee transportation is being reviewed closely as it comes in the top 5 elements of the cost structure of any IT / ITES company.
 The prospect of better public infrastructure in terms of Metro rails, better roads with A/C buses by state transport authorities coming into play gave raise to hopes that there are alternative modes of commuting to the workplace during day time.

-IT / ITES companies were contemplating on optimizing their costs during day time by stopping company provided transportation services to their employees and asking them to come by public transport services like metro rails / RTC buses and the like.
+IT / ITES companies were contemplating on optimising their costs during day time by stopping company provided transportation services to their employees and asking them to come by public transport services like metro rails / RTC buses and the like.
 Given the fact that for these knowledge workers, time and productivity are critical components of the workplace, it just didn’t work out for many of the companies that tried to go this route as it had an adverse effect on the productivity and morale aspects of their employees.

-Given the above scenarios, what can be done to optimize the costs without compromising the service aspects that corporates would like to provide for their employees is the million-dollar question that we are trying to address with following options:
+Given the above scenarios, what can be done to optimise the costs without compromising the service aspects that corporates would like to provide for their employees is the million-dollar question that we are trying to address with following options:

-- Site / Workplace level Optimization:
+- Site / Workplace level Optimisation:

 With IoT looming large and the vehicles becoming smarter by the day, the possibility of using the car location with the location of employees/passengers (based on phone locations – app-based logistics) for routing the vehicle on a real-time basis becomes a very real possibility in the immediate future.
-With AI / ML being used to predict the possible routing options one can plan in advance for meeting these needs by mobilizing fleet accordingly.
+With AI / ML being used to predict the possible routing options one can plan in advance for meeting these needs by mobilising fleet accordingly.

-With the above context, the fleet can be used for corporate people transportation as well as retail ride-hail services during nonpeak hours to increase the utilization of the vehicle.
-Possibility of using personal cars during the peak hours for fleet augmentation and capacity utilization purposes (akin to carpooling) can be explored subject to change in MV act and related laws, especially with reference to Private and commercial usage as well as putting mechanism to ensure safety of passengers travelling by these vehicles by putting in-vehicle cameras, driver & vehicle compliance checks, Driver background verification etc.
+With the above context, the fleet can be used for corporate people transportation as well as retail ride-hail services during nonpeak hours to increase the utilisation of the vehicle.
+Possibility of using personal cars during the peak hours for fleet augmentation and capacity utilisation purposes (akin to carpooling) can be explored subject to change in MV act and related laws, especially with reference to Private and commercial usage as well as putting mechanism to ensure safety of passengers travelling by these vehicles by putting in-vehicle cameras, driver & vehicle compliance checks, Driver background verification etc.

 In this case, even differentiated services can be offered based on individual preference to the type of vehicle, a number of co-passengers they would want to travel with and other associated service aspects with online payment options by individuals or corporates.